perpk/json-xform/README.md

 7. The `from` property denotes the key in the source object where the value shall be taken from.
 We can use chaining via dot (.) to cherry pick values out from nested object structures.

 8. The `to` property is the key in the target object where the value shall be written to.
-It is **not mandatory** - in case it's not there, the default applies, which means that the 'write-to' property in the target will be the same as the 'from' from the source.
+It is **not mandatory if a `from` property exists** - in that case if it's not there, the default applies, which means that the 'write-to' property in the target will be the same as the 'from' from the source.
 Chaining can be applied here as well.
 It'll create a nested object structure with the last property to be the carrier of the value.

+9. The `withTemplate` property defines a template which may contain an arbitrary string with the possibility to embed references to props from the source.
+That comes handy if you want to construct a new property consisting of several fields from the source and maybe also some more text.
+In case the `withTemplate` prop is defined, **the `from` property must not exist in the same scope**, the two fields `withTemplate` and `from` are mutually exclusive.
+Another thing that changes if `withTemplate` is defined, is that the `to` property becomes mandatory and must be provided.
+This is because no implicit to field can be derived since the `from` property is not allowed in that case.
+Referenced properties may be nested, contain non-word characters, just like the props referenced by `from` are allowed to have.

 That's a rather complex yet complete example since it makes use of the whole range of the currently implemented vocabulary of the DSL.